-In situations when source code is unavailable, you can step into and debug the disassembled code in CLion.
+In situations when source code is unavailable, you can step into and debug the disassembled code in the dedicated view.

 Syntax highlighting is available for AT&T assembly code.
-By default, the .s and .asm files are recognized as assembly code files, and you can configure other types.
+By default, the .s and .asm files are recognized as assembly code files, but you can configure other types.
 To do this, in the Settings/Preferences dialog (Ctrl+Alt+S), go to .
 Select Assembly Language in the list of recognized file types and add a new extension to the list.

 To investigate your code in the disassembly view, use regular stepping actions.
 Note that Run to Cursor, Evaluate Expression, and breakpoints-related actions are not supported.

 Extending the disassembly view functionality is under development in CLion.
-Please vote for desired features and share your feedback in the following tickets:
+Vote for desired features and share your feedback in the following tickets: